The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: Introduction

 In many of these applications the curves or the sampled sequences of points are generated by physical sensors, such as GPS.
 These sensors may generate inaccurate measurements, which we refer to as {\em outliers}.
 The Fr\'echet distance and the discrete Fr\'echet distance are bottleneck (min-max) measures, and are therefore sensitive to outliers, and may fail to capture the similarity between the curves when there are outliers, because the large distance from an outlier to the other curve might determine the Fr\'echet distance, making it much larger than the distance without the outliers.

 In order to handle outliers, Driemel and Har-Peled ~\cite{DH12} introduced the (continuous) Fr\'echet distance with shortcuts.
-They considered piecewise linear curves and allowed (only) the dog to take shortcuts by walking from a vertex $v$ to any succeeding vertex $w$ along the straight segment connecting $v$ and $w$.
-This ``one-sided'' variant allows one to ``ignore'' subcurves of one (noisy) curve that substantially deviate from the other (more reliable) curve.
-Driemel and Har-Peled gave efficient approximation algorithms for the Fr\'echet distance in such scenarios; these are reviewed in more detail later on.
+They considered polygonal curves and allowed (only) the dog to take shortcuts by walking from a vertex $v$ to any succeeding vertex $w$ along the straight segment connecting $v$ and $w$.
+This ``one-sided'' variant allows to ``ignore'' subcurves of one (noisy) curve which substantially deviate from the other (more reliable) curve.
+They gave efficient approximation algorithms for the Fr\'echet distance in such scenarios; these are reviewed in more detail later on.

 Driven by the same motivation of reducing sensitivity to outliers, we define two variants of the discrete Fr\'echet distance with shortcuts.
-In the one-sided variant, we allow the $A$-frog to jump to any point that comes later in its sequence, rather than just to the next point.
-The $B$ frog has to visit all the $B$ points in order, as in the standard discrete Fr\'echet distance problem.
+In the one-sided variant, we allow the $P$-frog to jump to any point that comes later in its sequence, rather than just to the next point.
+The $Q$ frog has to visit all the $Q$ points in order, as in the standard discrete Fr\'echet distance problem.
 However, we add the restriction that only a single frog is allowed to jump in each move (see below for more details).
-As in the standard discrete Fr\'echet distance, for a leash of length $\delta$ such a jump is allowed only if the distances between the two frogs before and after the jump are both at most $\delta$.
-The \emph{one-sided discrete Fr\'echet distance with shortcuts}, denoted as $\delta_F^-(A,B)$, is the smallest $\delta>0$ for which there exists such a sequence of jumps that brings the frogs to $a_{m}$ and $b_{n}$, respectively.

-We also define the {\em two-sided discrete Fr\'echet distance with shortcuts}, denoted as $\delta_F^{+}(A,B)$, to be the smallest $\delta>0$ for which there exists a sequence of jumps, where both frogs are allowed to skip points as long as the distances between the two frogs before and after the jump are both at most $\delta$.
+As in the standard discrete Fr\'echet distance, such a jump is allowed only if the distances between the two frogs before and after the jump are both at most $\delta$.
+The \emph{one-sided discrete Fr\'echet distance with shortcuts}, denoted as $\dsoneFrechet$, is the smallest $\delta>0$ for which there exists such a sequence of jumps that brings the frogs to $p_{m-1}$ and $q_{n-1}$, respectively.
+We also define the {\em two-sided discrete Fr\'echet distance with shortcuts}, denoted as $\dstwoFrechet$, to be the smallest $\delta>0$ for which there exists a sequence of jumps, where both frogs are allowed to skip points as long as the distances between the two frogs before and after the jump are both at most $\delta$.
 Here too, we allow only one of the frogs to jump at each move.

-In the (standard) discrete Fr\'echet distance, the frogs can make simultaneous jumps, each to its next point.
-Here though simultaneous jumps make the problem degenerate as it is possible for the frogs to jump from $a_{1}$ and $b_{1}$ straight to $a_{m}$ and $b_{n}$ (in the two-sided scenario).
-The one-sided version can easily be extended to the case where simultaneous jumps are allowed, but, to keep the description simple, we describe here only the case where such simultaneous jumps are not allowed, and leave it for the reader to complete the easy modifications for handling such jumps.